footworkjs/footwork/README.md

     Footwork makes use of Knockout 3.2+ along with a modular structure that enables full encapsulation of both logic and display source code.
 Reusing your models and components couldn't be easier.

-    Note: footwork also recommends the use of requirejs to help with the modular structuring of your code.
+    Note: footwork also recommends the use of requirejs to help with the modular structuring and optimization of your code.

 4. **Maintainability**

     Applications written using modular components and models combined with the expressiveness and semantics afforded by footwork makes maintaining them a breeze.
 This is because your code *says* what it means and does.
-Reading code you wrote a while back, or something someone else made becomes much more simple.
-Add in the communication advantages afforded by namespacing and CQRS/events/etc and footwork is quite fun to work with.
+Reading code you wrote a while back, or something someone else made becomes much more straightforward.

 ### Footworks special sauce...